September 11, 2020

 There is one effective solution to ensuring facilities get all of the compensation they’re due: aggregated data.

-Zealie’s behavioral health billing services offer advanced technology designed specifically for behavioral health treatment billing.
+Zealie’s behavioral health billing solutions offer advanced technology designed specifically for behavioral health treatment facilities.
 Our behavioral health tech aggregates up-to-date historical data across all insurance payers and treatment providers and tracks the average reimbursement rates from each payer for all the different types of services provided.

 With this type of visibility, facilities can know how much they’ll be reimbursed by insurers before they admit a patient — this also provides a great opportunity to raise a red flag to patients who can’t afford to pay out-of-pocket and recommend they look for an alternative.